13601

 Is Now The Time?

-The RealReal may have had an average quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+The RealReal may have had a tough quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

-We cheer for everyone who's making the lives of others easier through technology, but in the case of The RealReal, we'll be cheering from the sidelines.
+Although The RealReal isn't a bad business, it probably wouldn't be one of our picks.
 Although its revenue growth has been good over the last three years, Wall Street expects growth to deteriorate from here.
 And while its user acquisition efficiency is best in class, the downside is its ARPU has declined over the last two years.
-On top of that, its growth is coming at a cost of significant cash burn.
+On top of that, its cash burn raises the question if it can sustainably maintain its growth.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.